BBOXX/slate/source/includes/_authentication_and_permissions.md

     print token
     >>> "sRtBFThPFIpgKY2sYkaSHFbo1hosg2NvCP4PmBIxfGQ62VS6zrjFT6dr1qDLQGz"
 ```
 To generate a valid token a user should send a `POST` reqest to <a href=/#auth-login>`/auth/login`</a> with their username and password.
+Username is an email address.

-A valid token will be sent in response if the username and passworod are correct.
+A valid token will be sent in response if the username and password are correct.

 ## The Full `/auth/login` Response
 ```python